 - I. Roll Call

 - II.
 Regular Meeting

 - A. Agenda Adjustments and Approval

 - B. Approval of Minutes

 - C. Correspondence.

 - III.
 Public and Community Input

 - A. (none requested)

 - IV.
 Reports and Information

 - A. Director's Report

 - 1. Faculty

 - 2. Learning Mode Status

 - B. Finance Report

 - C. Facilities Update

-V. Action Items
+- V. Action Items

-- A. The Board will consider adding one additional part-time Operations Assistant position and approve, defer, or agree to study further. - B. The Board will consider hiring Suzie Smith as a part-time Operations Assistant and approve, defer, or agree to study further. - C. The Board will consider changing the Bothin Office Manager title to Bothin Office Administrator and approve, defer or agree to study further. - D. The Board will consider hiring final approval of Sarah Rose McMahon as Kindergarten Assistant in the Bothin program and approve, defer, or agree to study further. - E. The Board will consider hiring final approval of Talia Maas-Howard as a Certified Support Teacher in the Homeschool program and approve, defer, or agree to study further. - F. The Board will consider reactivation of inactive employees Erin Hallal and Marcy Satzberg. - G. The Board will consider a salary stipend of \$2,000 annually for all teachers in the Bothin program who will be assigned to a 5-day work week and approve, defer, or agree to study further. - H. The Board will consider a revised Independent Study Policy and approve, defer or agree to study further. - I. The Board will consider a revised Covid Safety Plan, called the Safe Return to In-Person Instruction and Continuity of Services ("SRIPICS") and approve, defer, or agree to study further.
+- A. The Board will consider adding one additional part-time Operations Assistant position and approve, defer, or agree to study further.

+- B. The Board will consider hiring Suzie Smith as a part-time Operations Assistant and approve, defer, or agree to study further.

+- C. The Board will consider changing the Bothin Office Manager title to Bothin Office Administrator and approve, defer, or agree to study further.

+- D. The Board will consider hiring final approval of Sarah Rose McMahon as Kindergarten Assistant in the Bothin program and approve, defer, or agree to study further.

+- E. The Board will consider hiring final approval of Talia Maas-Howard as a Certified Support Teacher in the Homeschool program and approve, defer, or agree to study further.

+- F. The Board will consider reactivation of inactive employees Erin Hallal and Marcy Satzberg.

+- G. The Board will consider a Board Resolution on the Extension of the Heartwood charter term expiration to June 2026 and approve, defer, or agree to study further.

+- H. The Board will consider a salary stipend of \$2,000 annually for all teachers in the Bothin program who will be assigned to a 5-day work week and approve, defer, or agree to study further.

+- I. The Board will consider a revised Independent Study Policy and approve, defer or agree to study further.
-- J. The Board will consider raising the overall enrollment limit to 425 and approve, defer or agree to study further. - K. The Board will consider the Heartwood 45-day Revised Budget for 2021-22 and approve, defer or agree to study further. - L. The Board will consider applying for stimulus funds under ESSER II and III and approve, defer or agree to study further.

-VI.
-Consent Items

-- A. Young, Minney, Corr legal council retainer contract.
+- J. The Board will consider a revised Covid Safety Plan, called the Safe Return to In-Person Instruction and Continuity of Services ("SRIPICS") and approve, defer, or agree to study further. - K. The Board will consider raising the overall enrollment limit to 425 and approve, defer or agree to study further. - L. The Board will consider the Heartwood 45-day Revised Budget for 2021-22 and approve, defer or agree to study further. - M. The Board will consider applying for stimulus funds under ESSER II and III and approve, defer or agree to study further. - VI.
+Consent Items - A. Young, Minney, Corr legal council retainer contract. - VII.

-- VII.
 Board Discussion this time is reserved for Board members to address colleagues and staff about matters they believe need study or action.
-The President will direct what action he or she feels should be taken on any item introduced by a Board member.

-- VIII.
-Closed Session

-- A. Public Employee Performance Evaluation (Gov. Code section 54957(b)(1).)

-- IX.
-Open Session

-- X. Action Taken in Closed Session
+The President will direct what action he or she feels should be taken on any item introduced by a Board member. - VIII.
+Closed Session - A. Public Employee Performance Evaluation (Gov. Code section 54957(b)(1).) - IX.
+Open Session - X. Action Taken in Closed Session - XI.

-- XI.
 Dates and Future Agenda Items